Denis Forest

 Denis Forest (September 5, 1960 – March 18, 2002) was a Canadian character actor.
 He was known for portraying henchmen in Academy Award-nominated blockbusters The Mask and Cliffhanger.
 He was the lead villain in the second season of the War of the Worlds television series.

+Early life and education

+A graduate of the Ryerson Theatre School, he was an early founding member of Richard Rose and Thom Sokoloski's Autumn Angel Repertory theatre company.

+Career

+In 1986 Forest and Bruce Verine premiered Projekt Putz, a satirical send-up of avant-garde performance art, at the Toronto Free Theatre.
+He also had occasional film and television roles in this era, including the television miniseries Race for the Bomb and Champagne Charlie.

+After the 1989 film The Long Road Home, he moved to Los Angeles to pursue work in American film and television.

+Award nominations

+Forrest received a Dora Mavor Moore Award nomination for Best Original Play, General Theatre at the 1984 Dora Mavor Moore Awards for the collective play Mein.

+Death

 Forest died suddenly following a massive stroke in Los Angeles on March 18, 2002, after having dinner in a Franklin Avenue restaurant in Hollywood with a few friends.